 The Genesis narrative is paradise lost.
-The tree of the knowledge of good and evil represents humanity as the tree of “self-knowledge,” which separates us from the Creator of life.
-In the narrative, we become like God knowing and experiencing life from a god-like perspective.
-Humanity searches for the meaning of life through personal experience and is blind to see reconciliation and union with God as a possibility.
+The tree of the knowledge of good and evil represents the tree of “self-knowledge,” which separates us from the Creator of life.
+In the narrative, we become like God, knowing and experiencing life from a god-like perspective.
+Humanity now searches for the meaning of life through personal experience and is blind to see reconciliation and union with God as possible.

 The good news is God takes the divine initiative to seek and restore us.
-Jesus dying on the cross represents for the Christian the answer to becoming spiritually alive.
+Jesus’ death on the cross represents for the Christian the answer to being spiritually alive again.
 The self must die as Jesus proclaims, “For whoever wants to save their life will lose it, but whoever loses their life for me will save it.”

 Various faith groups acknowledge for spiritual life to occur, the self must pass away and embrace a new identity.
 In dying to self, by faith, we are united in life with the “resurrected” Christ.
 We discover this reality in our lives when we engage the risen Christ.
-As self-passes away, the living Christ manifests His life.
+As self-passes away, the living Christ manifests His life in ours.

-Contemplation offers our lives the possibility of living moment by moment with paradise in our hearts.
+Contemplation offers our lives the possibility of living moment-by-moment with the awareness of paradise found in our hearts.
 As we become God Conscious, we touch divine life when we walk in harmony with God and creation.
 Deep in our spirit, we experience peace, love, security, joy, and freedom of walking with God.
 Paradise is in our hearts.
 (Being Aware of God’s Presence in your Life)

 Scripture: “but you must not eat from the tree of the knowledge of good and evil, for when you eat from it you will certainly die.”
 Genesis 2:17 NIV